The new Call of Duty installment will leave behind operators and aspects of Black Ops 6.

 - However, not all progress will be lost: experience points and unused Zombie Gobblegums can be transferred to the new installment, respecting the time invested by players in the previous edition.
 It’s worth noting that this change does not affect Warzone, as the free battle royale will continue to allow the use of operators and aspects obtained in Black Ops 6.

 The decision comes just a few weeks before the release of Call of Duty: Black Ops 7, scheduled for November 14th on Xbox, PlayStation, PC, and Game Pass.
-It will be at the COD Next event on September 30th that we will learn in detail about the game modes, gameplay, and Activision’s new approach to this installment.
+It will be at the COD Next event on September 30th that we’ll learn more about the game modes, gameplay, and Activision’s new approach to this installment.